Extraction Facility Planning, Design and Licensing

 Appropriate Ventilation Controls to be Considered for CCP Designs Include:

 Administrative Controls designed to reduce worker exposure to hazards and create more efficient work flow may include:

-Once the CIH has done his safety envelope work, he will work with the architect to help design a safe and efficient layout for the operation.
+Once the CIH has done the safety envelope work, they will work with the architect to help design a safe and efficient layout for the operation.
 From a sanitation perspective, Colorado and many other states treat CCPs and Marijuana (Cannabis) Infused Facility (MIPs) similarly.
 These facilities must meet commercial kitchen/lab standards for clean ability.
 Therefore, walls, floors and ceilings must be cleanable.
 Furnishings must be smooth and non-porous.
 They must be cleanable with bleach or other disinfecting solutions.
 The room must include a wear-washing sink and a hand sink, and it should include or have ready access to restrooms.